Help for Creative Filmmmakers Living and Working in Northern Ontario

 A number of Northern Ontario film liaisons and producers are qualified to navigate the funding sources and agencies and assistance is just a phone call away.

-Visit Our Logos to download the logo of an association helping to fund or consult your project/event.
+Visit Our Partners to download the logo of an association helping to fund or consult your project/event.